 The debt collecting world is a vicious one.
 It is a world that preys on the fear and lack of knowledge of the consumer.
 If there is one thing that people don’t want to lose, it is their money, and when someone comes along and threatens to take it, people tend to panic and start to make deals to soften the blow.

 However, when a collection agency phones you, don’t think for one second that they are doing it for all the right reasons.
 For the most part, debt collection agencies are in it for themselves.
-They are companies who exist to line their own pockets.
+They are companies that exist to line their own pockets.
 The question is how they make their money?

 To understand how these companies work, it is important to know that there are two main groups of collection agencies, the ones who collect on behalf of a creditor and the ones who buy your debt.

 In most cases, these debt collectors are the lessor of the two evils.
 These are third-party agencies that collect outstanding debts on behalf of creditors.
 However, they only get paid if the debt is recovered.

 Seeing that the collectors do most of the heavy lifting, they also get a decent percentage of the debt.
 In some cases, the debt collecting agency can receive as much as fifty percent of the debt that was recovered.

 These agencies don’t buy the debt over, so the debt is still owned by the creditor.
 Therefore, the creditors have the final say as to when a debt is considered paid.
 The creditors are already at a loss, so there are instances where they give the collection agency the power to negotiate repayment terms.

 The agencies can also negotiate with the debtor to pay less than what is owed, but seeing that they rely on the debtor’s money, they will only use this strategy as a last resort.

 It becomes an ugly business when the collection agency tacks on extra fees and penalties for an outstanding debt and this is where the debtor often gets screwed.
 The agencies sometimes add excessive fees that are not legal.